Facebook pixelFilter Ideas to Gain Strategic Focus

 The brain was built for single-tasking.
 Information overload tends to increase distractions and multitasking, which works against optimal brain performance.
 Filtering content to block unimportant details trains your brain to focus on a single task and process the important details.

-• Determining your priorities and goals in a given task
+• Determine your priorities and goals in a given task.

-• Minimizing or eliminating distractions, like extra technology and noise
+• Minimize or eliminate distractions, like extra technology and noise.

-• Taking regular brain breaks to reset your mindset and help reassess your progress and goals
+• Take regular brain breaks to reset your mindset and help reassess your progress and goals.

 Share this article